oneclickvirt/oneclickvirt.github.io/docs/en/guide/docker/docker_precheck.md

 By default, lxcfs is installed and enabled, so that when querying resources within a container, CPU and memory use the configured view instead of the host's view.

-By default, you can choose whether or not to share the hard disk of the host machine, and you can choose whether or not to install it as an environment that can limit the size of the hard disk during Docker installation.
+By default, the installer lets you choose whether to share host disk space and whether to enable container disk-size limits.

 ## Configuration requirements